 illustrated here.
 First, after creating this web application, I then web

-Create or Configure Core Farm Services,
+back into CA, selected the Create or Configure Core Farm Services,

-New SSP (Figure 15) and then filled in the
+then selected New SSP (Figure 15) and then filled in the

 configuration information for the new SSP.
 All of the options on that page